fluent/fluent-plugin-kafka/README.md

     $ gem install fluent-plugin-kafka --no-document

-If you want to use zookeeper related parameters, you also need to install zookeeper gem. zookeeper gem includes native extension, so development tools are needed, e.g. gcc, make and etc.
+If you want to use zookeeper related parameters, you also need to install zookeeper gem. zookeeper gem includes native extension, so development tools are needed, e.g. ruby-devel, gcc, make and etc.

 ## Requirements